RektangularStudios/novellia/README.md

 The Novellia microservice exposes REST APIs for interacting with the Novellia Platform.
 This is the backend for the [Novellia SDK](https://github.com/RektangularStudios/novellia-sdk).

 Initially, we neglect to create a CLI tool for interaction on the microservice's host.
-A **Postman Collection** (TODO) suffices for manual interaction.
+You can import the [Novellia API](https://github.com/RektangularStudios/novellia-api) OpenAPI specification into [Insomnia](https://insomnia.rest/) for manual testing.

 ## What features are supported?